+Courtesy

-DMS ANNOUNCES STUDENTS OF THE MONTH Dudley Middle School congratulates its Students of the Month.
+DMS ANNOUNCES STUDENTS OF THE MONTH

+Dudley Middle School congratulates its Students of the Month.
 Pictured: 5th grade - Andreas Niforos-Ortiz, Connor Ares, Grayson Belley, & McKenna Devine; 6th grade - London Ellis, Lucas White, & Oltinna Bektashi; 7th grade - Julian Brockway, Marina Morgan, & Maria Morse; 8th grade - Alana Marigliano, Madison FitzGerald, & Riley West.

+P.E.T. of the Week

+Goose

-Turn To PLAN page A14 P.E.T. of the Week Sponsored by Cormier Jewelers Goose Meet our silly Goose looking for a fresh start!
+Meet our silly Goose looking for a fresh start!
 This pint-sized, 30lb bundle of joy is ready to add a touch of silliness and love to your life!
 Goose is on the lookout for a new home where she can be the sole furry companion, as she doesn't quite vibe with cats and prefers to keep her doggy interactions to a minimum.
+While Goose may be a bit

+fers to keep her doggy interactions to a minimum.
 While Goose may be a bit too rough for other dogs, she absolutely adores people and is eager to become the center of attention in your life.
-She's your potential one-and-only furry love!
-Goose is a playful soul who loves a good game of fetch, spending quality time with her humans, and soaking up all or retch, spending quality time with ner numans, and soaking up at the attention she can get.
+She's your potential oneand-only furry love!
+Goose is a playful soul who loves a good game of fetch, spending quality time with her humans, and soaking up all the attention she can get.
 She's still mastering some manners, like not jumping up or pulling on the leash, but with a bit of patience, exercise, and structure, she's ready to learn from her new family.
 Are you ready to welcome Goose into your home and heart?
 If you're looking for a companion who's equal parts silly and sweet, then Goose might just be the perfect match for you.
-Take Goose home today and embark on a journey of love, laughter, and countless adventures together
+Take Goose home today and embark on a journey of love, laughter, and countless adventures together!